 - If you feel that you are in danger.

-If you are unable to evacuate, go to your safe room.
-If you do not have one, follow these guidelines:
+If you are have not evacuated, go to your safe room.
+If you do not have a safe room, follow these guidelines:

 - Stay indoors and away from windows and glass doors.